Choosing the perfect puppy for our family

 July 23, 2019

-If you’re thinking about getting your first puppy, but stuck on how to go about it, you may find Natalie’s blog helpful.
-Find out how she went about choosing Hugo, the perfect puppy for her family.
+If you’re thinking about getting your first puppy, but stuck on how to go about it, you may find Natalie’s story helpful.
+Find out how she went about choosing the perfect puppy, Hugo, for her family.

 We always knew we would get a dog one day, but we had to make sure the time was right for the whole family to share in the responsibility.